WHAT ARE THE Most Common Causes of Truck Accidents?

 Truck Equipment Failure

-Just like in car accidents, the weather has a large effect on road conditions and can easily be the cause of a tractor trailer accident.
+Like in car accidents, the weather has a large effect on road conditions and can easily cause a tractor-trailer accident.
 Because big rigs are so tall and heavy, wet or icy road conditions can cause dangerous driving conditions.
-The normal braking distance needed is often severely decreased, requiring truckers to have an increased reaction time.
-Unfortunately, drivers do not always take these factors into consideration when operating their truck, which often results in accidents and injuries.
+The average braking distance needed is often severely decreased, requiring truckers to have an increased reaction time.
+Unfortunately, drivers do not always consider these factors when operating their trucks, resulting in accidents and injuries.

 A common factor most people do not consider is the improper loading of a truck's trailer.
-When a truck’s load is not equally distributed throughout the trailer, the uneven load can potentially cause the truck to malfunction, causing a wreck.
-The most common type of improper loading is a trailer being top heavy, which will ultimately result in the truck tipping over.
+When a truck's load is not equally distributed throughout the trailer, the uneven load can potentially cause the truck to malfunction, causing a wreck.
+The most common type of improper loading is a trailer being top-heavy, resulting in the truck tipping over.
+Now that we've discussed the potential hazards drivers face daily, here are some common injuries both parties can sustain if involved in an accident.

-If you or someone you know has been an injured victim in a Georgia Truck Accident our experienced law firm in Athens, Atlanta, and Savannah can help.
+When you're involved in an accident involving a semi-truck, hire a trusted attorney from The Brown Firm to protect your rights.
+If you or someone you know has been an injured in a Truck Accident in Georgia or South Carolina, call our experienced Truck Accident Attorneys in Athens, Atlanta, Savannah, or Okatie, SC to help.
 A truck wreck lawsuit could be difficult to pursue independently, so let our personal Injury lawyers, from The Brown Firm, help you file a claim against the negligent truck driver.